yiisoft/yii-cycle/docs/en/select-data-reader.md

 // Ordering is specified with Sort object:
 $sort = (new \Yiisoft\Data\Reader\Sort(['published_at']))->withOrder(['published_at' => 'desc']);
-// Note that neither Sort not SelectDataReader would not check field correctness.
+// Note that SelectDataReader would not check Sort field correctness.
 // Specifying non-existing fields would result in an error in Cycle code

 // Don't forget about immutability when applying sorting rules